Ovtt17/system-management/README.md

 ## Database Setup

-To use the database, simply create the database using the system command `CREATE DATABASE`. **Spring Data JPA** will take care of mapping the necessary classes for the database to function.
+To use the database, simply create the database using the system command `CREATE DATABASE SYSTEM`. **Spring Data JPA** will take care of mapping the necessary classes for the database to function.

 ## Installation